mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 This article is for people who want to understand the inner workings of bitcoin mining.
 I have made it interactive so that you can simulate the mining algorithms for yourself and get a feel for how mining really works.
-While the concepts here are not simple, it should be easily accessible to an interested layperson.
+While the concepts here are not simple, they should be easily accessible to an interested layperson.
 And I hope the interacivity will make an otherwise dry subject fun.

-## hashing
+## cryptographic hashing

 To understand bitcoin mining, it is first necessary to understand what cryptographic hashing is and how it works.
 Rather than bore you with definitions